elevatedMinds/Web-Programming/notes.md

 play page - for displaying generator n user choices
   - create generator to render stats for fav. page
     - uses useRef for DOM manipulation
-    - useEffect to call generateCircle which uses ref to access div and add circle, css used to format circle
+    - uses ref to access div and add circle, css used to format circle
-      - circle is used to reset generator which will be built later --callback
+    - mock.js used to mock for API

 favorites page - for displaying stats based on user choice